16032022/16032022/README.md

 I'm Michela!

-I'm a data analyst and I'm currently learning from DeepLearningAI, Codecademy and Coursera digital platforms how to become a Python developer.
+I'm a data analyst and I'm currently learning from DeepLearningAI, and Codecademy digital platforms how to become a Python developer.
 Here I give you an overview of my open source stuff.

 I'm looking to collaborate on Python projects.